How to Avoid Weight Gain When Quitting

 Realistic exercise goals for the first month:

-• Take stairs instead of elevators
+• Taking stairs instead of elevators wherever you can

 Strategy 4: Eat to Stabilize Blood Sugar

-Blood sugar crashes trigger cravings — for both nicotine and food.
+Blood sugar crashes trigger cravings, for both nicotine and food.
 Keeping your blood sugar stable reduces the intensity of both.

 Practical changes: